 Once you recover compensation, a lawyer will generally take 25 to 40 percent of any settlement or judgment amount as his or her legal fee at the conclusion of the case.
 If there is no settlement, there is no risk to you, as you will not owe your attorney anything.

 Like all contracts, terms can be negotiated.
-Some car accident lawyers may reduce their contingent fee if there is a quick settlement, and raise it if the case goes to trial.
+Some car collision lawyers may reduce their contingent fees if there is a quick settlement, and raise it if the case goes to trial.
 Others may work on a sliding scale fee.
 A sliding scale fee, for example, could be 30 percent of any recovery up to $10,000; 20 percent of any recovery up to $50,000, etc. However, it really depends on the lawyer, work involved, type of case, and the case’s value.
-Be sure to discuss this topic with your Houston personal injury lawyer, and understand exactly what is covered in your contingency fee agreement.
+Be sure to discuss this topic with your Houston personal injury lawyer, and understand exactly what is covered in your attorney fees agreement.

-Car accidents are the most common personal injury accident occurring in the United States.
-The most common cause of car crashes today is distracted driving.
+Auto accidents are the most common personal injury accident occurring in the United States.
+The most common causes of car crashes today is distracted driving.
 Distracted driving is any activity that takes drivers’ attention away from the road.

 Distracted driving includes activities like: